-Late last year, we noticed a certain Dave Brailsford pop up on Strava, and not only does the Team Sky GM share his rides but also plenty of insightful tips and info in the comments section.
+Late last year, we noticed a certain Dave Brailsford pop up on Strava... and not only does the Team Ineos GM share his rides but also plenty of insightful tips and info in the comments section.

-From sharing photos of himself on marshalling duties at local cycling events in his native Derbyshire to candid snaps of Team Sky's training rides, it's great to see how much Sir Dave gives back to the cycling community, and recently he's been sharing his diet and training specifics.
+From sharing photos of himself on marshalling duties at local cycling events in his native Derbyshire to candid snaps of Ineos training rides, it's great to see how much Sir Dave gives back to the cycling community, and in early 2019 he even shared an incredibly detailed insight into his diet and training specifics.

-Here's what Brailsford says about his current fitness regime, which involves morning fasting, a mostly fat and protein-based diet and lots of low intensity riding:
+Here's what Brailsford had to say about his fitness regime, which involves morning fasting, a mostly fat and protein-based diet and lots of low intensity riding:

 “I’ve only eaten carbs from veg and had two bananas the rest of the time - so I've stuck to fat and protein only and only eaten between 11am and 8pm.
 I lost 3kgs but I’ve started back in the gym for the winter so will switch my diet around to higher protein and reintroduce a small amount of carbs pre and post training — and low intensity rides with torque.